 Make a Plan

-It is important to choose a consistent time of day for music practice even when there’s only one piano student in a household.
+It’s important to choose a consistent time of day for music practice even when there’s only one piano student in a household.
 When there’s more than one, it becomes even more important.
-Since it is hard to schedule things down to the minute when children are involved, you may have more success if you block out certain times of day, such as before school, after school, and after dinner.
+Since it’s hard to schedule things down to the minute when children are involved, you may have more success if you block out certain times of day, such as before school, after school, and after dinner.
 Each child gets their own “piano zone” when they have priority for practice time.
 This doesn’t mean that no one else can use the piano during this time, but the child with priority gets the piano if they want it.

 Recruit Junior Practice Partners

 Depending on the age and maturity of your children, you can recruit them to help each other with their piano practice.
-Teaching someone else almost always helps you to learn it better yourself!
-Practice games might be even more fun with a sibling than with a parent.
-Be sure to monitor junior practice partners and make sure that things stay positive and fun.
+Teaching someone else almost always helps you to learn better yourself!
+Plus, practice games might be even more fun with a sibling than with a parent.

 Making New Habits